thewettoad/VLCIPTC-Recorder/README.md

 # VLCIPTC-Recorder
-A simple python script to automate as tv show or series of shows to
+A simple Python script to automate a TV show or series of shows to record using ffmpeg and VLC.